 Children who are non-verbal or who have limited language skills can use assistive technology to access pictures or other speech-generating mechanisms that allow them to communicate their needs, wants and concerns.
 This opens up a whole new world of opportunity for the child to interact, learn, play and communicate.
 Parents are given training in using this technology with their child.

-ASSISTIVE TECHNOLOGY ASSESSMENT & TRAINING
+ASSISTIVE TECHNOLOGY ASSESSMENT & Therapy

 Often children who are non-verbal with profound cognitive and physical disabilities do not make therapeutic progress at a rate that is immediately perceivable.
 It may often take up to a year or two to establish a solid understanding of things like cause and effect relationships.
 These children are often denied additional therapy because it seems they have plateaued or that their gains are not significant.
 Parents also have difficulty including these children in activities of daily living at home because they are not sure how to adapt the environment, nor do they have the equipment to accommodate their child’s physical and cognitive deficits.
 With the proper equipment and training, a parent can carry over techniques learned in therapy to help in their child’s progress.
 Because of this need, we created the Inclusion House where children with severe neuro-motor disorders can learn how to participate in household activities with assistive technology.
 Through the use of adaptive household items, children can help with tasks like peeling an apple or blending a smoothie.
 Parents learn how to bring these activities back home to integrate their child’s therapy into daily life.

 MEDICAL & Psychological SERVICES & LEARNING DISABILITY EVALUATIONS